the-go-getter/Java-animator/README.md

    Application run configuration in IntelliJ (or any other IDE) that chooses cs5004.animator.EasyAnimator as its main class.
 In this run configuration, we can also specify command-line arguments, such as the file you want to read in, and the view name you want to use.
-   The options for the view name are "text" and "visual".
+   The options for the iv name are "text" and "swing".

    <h6>Here are some examples of valid command-line arguments and what they mean:</h6>

-   -in smalldemo.txt -view text -speed 2: use smalldemo.txt for the animation file, and create a text view with its output going to System.out, and a speed of 2 ticks per second.
+   -if "./animation files/smalldemo.txt" -iv swing -speed 2: use smalldemo.txt for the animation file, and create a text view with its output going to System.out, and a speed of 2 ticks per second.

-   -in smalldemo.txt -view text: use smalldemo.txt for the animation file, and create a text view with its output going to System.out.
+   -if "./animation files/toh-5.txt" -iv text: use smalldemo.txt for the animation file, and create a text view with its output going to System.out.

-   -in smalldemo.txt -speed 50 -view visual: use smalldemo.txt for the animation file, and create a visual view to show the animation at a speed of 50 ticks per second.
+   -if "./animation files/buildings.txt" -speed 50 -iv swing: use smalldemo.txt for the animation file, and create a visual view to show the animation at a speed of 50 ticks per second.

    <h6> Please find sample animation files in the "animation files" folder of this repo </h6>